fchauvel/MAD/README.md

 ## TODO

  * Features
+    * Services
         * Support for request differentiation
         * Support for timeout
         * Support for throttling policies
+        * Monitoring
+            * incoming/outgoing rejection rate/count
+            *
+    * Clients
+        * Multiple clients
+        * Workload patterns
  * Improve error reporting
     * Errors in the parameters passed to the CLI
     * Semantic and syntactic errors in MAD files
  * Examples
     * SensApp example
  * Tests
-    * Test shutting down workers, they shall first complete there currenttask
+    * Test shutting down workers, they shall first complete there current task
  * Refactorings
-    * Break the coupling between simulation and evaluation (if possible)
     * Extract monitoring into a separate simulated entity, which can be configured throughout the settings
-    * Move TaskPool and Task in a separate module
-    * Move workers and autoscaling-related class in a separate module